A Contextual Ranking and Selection Method for Personalized Medicine: Introduction

-Our contribution in this research is four-fold.
-First, we introduce three measures for evaluating the evidence of correct selection over the entire context space.
-These measures are variants of the PCS used in the traditional R\&S, and are capable of depicting the quality of the selected design of the R\&S problem associated with each context that might possibly appear.
-Moreover, we show that the three measures are asymptotically equivalent, in the sense that they have the same rate function.
-Then, \emph{instead of considering the three measures separately, we can solve them once and for all by directly optimizing this rate function}.
+Our contributions in this research are four-fold.
+First, we study three measures for evaluating the evidence of correct selection over the context space.
+These measures are extensions of the probability of correct selection (PCS) used in R\&S to the contextual setting, and are capable of depicting the quality of the estimated best treatment under all the possible contexts.
+We show that the three measures are asymptotically equivalent, in the sense that they have the same rate function.

-Second, we establish the first budget allocation formulation for CR\&S. This is an optimal computing budget allocation (OCBA)-like formulation \citep{chen2011}, with the goal optimizing the rate function under a simulation budget constraint.
-In addition, we develop the rate-optimal budget allocation rule for this formulation, and design a selection algorithm that can be easily implemented in practice.